-In turn, it will help increase productivity because employees will respond better if they feel cared for and valued by their remote manager rather than being micromanaged from afar.
+In turn, it will help increase productivity because employees will respond better if they feel cared for and valued by their distributed manager rather than being micromanaged from afar.

 Using an online chat app is a great way to keep your team connected and on the same page.